JCLOS305/Code-Refactor/README.md

-#README for Refactor Challenge , Created by Jeancarlos Mulet w/  🙌 The University of Miami 🙌
+# Refactor Challenge, Created by Jeancarlos Mulet w/  🙌 The University of Miami 🙌

 **Version 1.0.0**
-(<lolfunnytext>i'm probably not gonna re-edit #readme once it's turned in</lolfunnytext>)

 ## Description
-For this challenge/project I was instructed to refactor a web applications code.
+For this challenge I was instructed to refactor a web applications code.

-The Criteria was
+The Criteria was:

-* GIVEN a webpage meets accessibility standards
+- GIVEN a webpage meets accessibility standards

 * WHEN I view the source code
 * THEN I find semantic HTML elements
 * WHEN I view the structure of the HTML elements